Qana massacre: Shelling of UN compound

+An Israeli artillery battalion positioned just inside Lebanon was called in to provide fire support, and the call for fire was assigned to a single battery of four M-109A2 155 mm howitzers.
+From 2:07 PM to 2:12 PM, the battery fired 36 high explosive shells, consisting of 26 point-detonating fuze rounds and 10 variable time fuze rounds, all of which missed the area where the mortar had been fired from.
+The compound was hit by 13 shells, four point direct fuze rounds and nine variable time fuze rounds.
+The commandos were subsequently extracted by helicopter.
+As a result of the shelling, 106 civilians died, one Christian, the rest Shias, with more wounded.
+One man, Saadallah Balhas, lost 37 members of his family in the strike.

 A video recording made by a UNIFIL soldier of Force Mobile Reserve (FMR) showed an unmanned drone and two helicopters in the vicinity at the time of the shelling.
 An Israeli government spokesman confirmed there was a drone in the area, but stated that it did not detect civilians in the compound.
 The IDF initially and repeatedly claimed, in response to the UN investigator, Dutch major-general Frank van Kappen's questioning, that no drone was flying in the area before or during the shelling.
 All eyewitnesses testified that during the attack a pilotless drone hovered over the camp.
 The truth only emerged when the UNIFIL soldier secretly delivered the tape to Beirut-based journalist Robert Fisk.
 Fisk sent the video to his newspaper, The Independent, which published stills of the footage in an article that appeared on May 6.

 The Qana massacre resulted in a wave of international condemnation.
 As a result of the intense diplomatic pressure that followed, Israel ended Operation Grapes of Wrath before it had originally planned to.